amethystaurora-robo/Thesis_publication/README.md

 </p>

 Key observations:

-For the metabolomic layer, variance explained is lower overall and dips in the high group (~40%).
+- For the metabolomic layer, variance explained is lower overall and dips in the high group (~40%).

-For the transcriptomic layer, all groups show higher explained variance (65–70%), with the low group having the most.
+- For the transcriptomic layer, all groups show higher explained variance (65–70%), with the low group having the most.

 Implications:

-MOFA is capturing more structured signal in the transcriptomic data, consistent with the first plot.
+- MOFA is capturing more structured signal in the transcriptomic data.

-The reduced variance in the metabolomic high group could imply more stochasticity or weaker systematic response at the metabolite level under that condition.
+- The reduced variance in the metabolomic high group could imply more stochasticity or weaker systematic response at the metabolite level under that condition.

 This scatter plot shows the distribution of latent factor values for each sample, split by group and factor (1–3).